andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 Internally the parsed program is stored in a number of data structures:
 - The `parse` method of the Jasic and the Basic parser returns a list of objects (instantiated statement classes) in a processing sequence.
 This list is defined as `List<Statement> aoStatements`.
 - For Jasic programs: The execute function of the program utilizes the `LabelStatement` class to have a reference for jumps and conditions.
-- For Basic programs: The execute function of the program utilizes the `LineNumberStatement` class to have a reference between the basic line numbers, token number, and statement number.
+- For Basic programs: The execute function of the program utilizes the `LineNumberXRef` class to have a reference between the basic line numbers, token number, and statement number.

 ## Basic Concepts